-FaZe Kay has been removed from the organisation while his brother, FaZe Jarvis, and other members FaZe Nikan and FaZe Teeqo, are all under suspension.
-Faze Clan made a public statement about the decision to fire and suspend some of its members, adding that the suspensions will be “until further notice” and that the organisation had no involvement and very much condemn the recent behaviour of some of its members.
+FaZe Kay has been removed from the organization while his brother, FaZe Jarvis, and other members FaZe Nikan and FaZe Teeqo, are all under suspension.
+Faze Clan made a public statement about the decision to fire and suspend some of its members, adding that the suspensions will be “until further notice” and that the organization had no involvement and very much condemn the recent behavior of some of its members.

 The scheme in question refers to the four members investing and promoting the Save The Kids token – an altcoin (referring to any cryptocurrency that is not Bitcoin) that had apparent intentions of helping children through the donation of 1% of the 3% tax on transactions to the Binance Charity Wallet.
 The Binance Charity Wallet reportedly helps with projects that support children with resources to live a long and healthy life.
 However, it remains unknown that any funds were actually donated to the blockchain-verified Wallet.

 Details of the scheme were investigated and subsequently revealed by the creator Coffeezilla, who alleges the influencers were given coins pre-launch in exchange for promotions on social.
 Upon the launch, all major owners appeared to sell off most of their coins, resulting in a dump in the value of the coins – making them worthless for those who chose to hold.
 Faze Kay allegedly was the worst offender, as he appeared to sell off all of his Save The Kids coins upon launch, and had a trend in promoting various cryptocurrencies in the past and consistently dumping all coins fairly quickly.